spectrocloud/librarium/docs/docs-content/clusters/public-cloud/cox-edge/add-cox-edge-accounts.md

 ---
 sidebar_label: "Register and Manage Cox Edge Accounts"
-title: "Add a Cox Edge Account to Palette"
+title: "Register and Manage Cox Edge Accounts"
 description: "Learn how to add and manage a Cox Edge account in Palette."
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["public cloud", "cox edge"]
 ---

-# Overview

 Palette supports integration with Cox Edge accounts and account environments.
 This section explains how to create a Cox Edge account in Palette.

-# Add Cox Edge Account
+## Add Cox Edge Account

 To add a Cox Edge account to Palette, use the following instructions.

-# Prerequisites
+## Prerequisites

 - A [Spectro Cloud](https://console.spectrocloud.com) account.